 Brix & The Extricated released “Super Blood Wolf Moon” on 25th October.
-Which is 364 days after the release of your second record “Breaking State.”
+Which are 364 days after the release of your second record “Breaking State.”
 Your band must be the most prolific around.
 Do you think it is important to keep putting your music out quickly?

-This is what we do – it’s not a side project, we mean business.
+This is what we do - it’s not a side project; we mean business.
 We are prolific, and we are all songwriters, and when the songs keep coming the way they do, and with the quality of songs, we feel we should get ‘em out!
 Historically it’s in our DNA with our past work – we always released an album a year, and to me that’s normal.

 "Super Blood Wolf Moon" is a great title.
 What's the meaning behind it?

 We wrote the first song for the album at the tail end of the Breaking State tour.
-By January and February, I had been sent a few demos to write the lyrics and melody too, and I was working on them at my friend’s house in Kent.
+By January and February, I sent a few demos to write the lyrics and melody, and I was working on them at my friend’s house in Kent.
 I usually go there to write because she lives in this fantastic house right on the white cliffs overlooking the sea.
-It’s very spectacular, and I find it a great place to write.
-Other people have done work there – the place has great energy.
-On one of the nights when I was staying overwriting it was the night of the actual Super Blood Wolf Moon.
-We were so excited by that we set our clocks to wake us up at four in the morning when you could see it at it’s best.
+It's very spectacular, and I find it a great place to write.
+Other people have done work there - the place has great energy.
+On one of the nights when I was staying overwriting, it was the night of the actual Super Blood Wolf Moon.
+We were so excited that we set our clocks to wake us up at four in the morning when you could see it at it’s best.

 So we got up and went outside on the lawn and looked up at the moon and it was so incredible.
 It was really like a full wolf moon, but at that point, it has conspired to be even more of a phenomenon because it was a super blood full wolf moon.
-I thought, “Wow, I’m writing these words under this magical moon.”
-Later on, when I was writing the words to ‘Waterman,’ one of the lyrics is “Super blood wolf moon punching in a time clock eating while you sleep.”
+I thought, “Wow, I'm writing these words under this magical moon."
+Later on, when I wrote the words to 'Waterman,’ one of the lyrics is "Super blood wolf moon punching in a time clock eating while you sleep.”
 I thought that was great and I took the title from the lyric.
-I asked the band what they thought of ‘Super Blood Wolf Moon’ as the title for the album, and everybody agreed on it straight away, so that’s what it was.
+I asked the band what they thought of 'Super Blood Wolf Moon' as the title for the album, and everybody agreed on it straight away, so that’s what it was.

 The album is very much on point topically.
 It addresses overmedicating culture, climate change and destruction of the environment, depression and drug addiction.
 Did you intend to write about those subjects from the beginning of the writing sessions?